 Oats are rich in complex carbs and fibre, keeping you fuller for longer while also keeping the calories down.
 These are a must for stocking up on long-life pantry essentials to make healthy oatmeal for breakfast.

 The most obvious recipe to make with oats is oatmeal, but oats can also be blended to make flour to coat vegetables or tofu for main meals, and are also a healthy addition to baking recipes.

 What doesn’t go with rice?
 It’s a delicious, complex carbohydrate that can be paired with almost any type of cuisine for a filling, nutritious meal.
 For added flavour, try adding a stock cube to the water you cook your rice in – the additional flavour you get is insane!

-What are your go-to food sources for a cheap and healthy diet?
+What are your go-to cheap pantry essentials for a cheap and healthy diet?
 Have I missed any of your staples?
 Let me know in the comments below.

 Question are oats just as good if they are not cooked?
 If you made them into a granola bar with healthy additions and no sugar (honey instead).